ketch/griddle/README.md

 Each dict must specify a dataset (a list of `Solution` objects, or a path to a directory containing Solution files), as well as what and how to plot from that dataset.

+`griddle.plot` is largely an adaptation of `clawpack.visclaw`.
+Some of the key differences are:

+- visclaw uses a hierarchical plot specification: figures->axes->items, whereas griddle uses a flat list of items, each of which can be associated with a particular set of axes by the user
+- griddle currently allows plotting with yt as well as matplotlib